-(Photo source) Sânziana is a wild golden flower that grows in the orchards, meadows and near the forests.
+(Photo source) Sânziana is a wild golden flower that grows in the orchards, meadows and forests.
 It’s small, yellow and rich in pollen with a perfume of hay and honey.
-As soon as it’s touched, it spreads golden 'dust' (magical for sure) and, as it’s a flower of the solstice, it is short-lived and dies as soon as the sun starts to fade.
+As soon as it’s touched, it spreads golden 'dust' (magical for sure) and, as it’s a flower of the solstice, it is short-lived and dies as soon as the sun begins to fade.
 The golden flowers are not only used for healing: they protect homes from evil, bringing good luck and health.
 Girls put them under their pillows to dream of their future husbands, and women wear them in their hair.

-It is said that the Sanzienele take away the cuckoo’s voice, because, as the day dawns, it is struck mute and flies away to the mountains in the form of a hawk furiously and jealously getting its own back on other birds still able to sing.
+It is said that the Sanzienele take away the cuckoo’s voice, because, as the day dawns, it is struck mute and flies away to the mountains in the form of a hawk, furiously and jealously getting its own back on other birds still able to sing.
 The 'day the cuckoo leaves' however, is a total mystery.
 There is even a proverb that says: "Women will understand what men think when they know the day the cuckoo leaves.”
-In other words, never!
+In other words, never.
 Wise words indeed.

-(Image source) Romanian writer and philisopher Mircea Eliade used this festival in his novel Noaptea de Sanziene (initially published under the name La Foret Interdit – the Forbidden Forest) with references to folk beliefs and paranormal events in the Băneasa Forest (much of it now chopped down by corrupt politicians and wealthy big-cats).
+(Image source) Romanian writer and philosopher Mircea Eliade used this festival in his novel Noaptea de Sanziene (initially published under the name La Foret Interdit – the Forbidden Forest) with references to folk beliefs and paranormal events in the Băneasa Forest (much of it now chopped down by corrupt politicians and wealthy big-cats).

 Noaptea de Sanziene is one of peace and tranquility.
 The dew that falls is drenched in enchantment and if you bathe your face in it you will be (even more) beautiful.
-If you take it from the flowers at dawn, it will cure rheumatism, arthritis and other aches or pains of the bones, rejuvenating and energising.
+If you take it from the flowers at dawn, it will cure rheumatism, arthritis and other aches and pains of the bones, rejuvenating and energising.
 Any object left outside during the night touched by this magical dew may be considered an amulet.
 And in addition to all this sparkling, glistening alchemy, storms never happen aaaand, says legend, even the wind is silent.

 What a lovely festival!